-YEAR TERM CURRICULUM CONTENT 4 Know about what constitutes a positive, healthy relationship and about the skills to maintain positive relationships To develop understanding of different types of relationship including marriage Consider their developing responsibilities in relationships Know and understand about the many relationships in which they are all involved Identify the types of relationship they have with those who are important to them (eg: family, friends, neighbours etc) To know that people will recover from a relationship breakdown To learn the importance of respecting the other person's wishes To understand relationships can fail through no one's fault To understand importance of talking about your feelings and not being embarrassed to seek help 5 To understand that all babies, human and animals have mothers and fathers To recognise that not all families are the same.
-Recognise what marriage / civil partnership means (i.e. A legally binding commitment freely entered into by two adults, of the legal age to marry, who love one another and want to spend their lives together) Identify why a couple might choose to marry or have a civil partnership and that this decision might be based on the couple's personal beliefs or values, (including cultural, religious, financial values) Recognise that two people who love each other can also be in a committed relationship, and not be married Recognise that no one should feel 'forced' to marry 6 Be able to explain what pregnancy means, how long it lasts and where it occurs Describe changes as humans develop from birth to old age: To be able to identify parts of the reproductive system in males and females and describe their functions To understand that all babies, human and animals have mothers and fathers Know how the parts of the reproductive system relate to how a baby is made (production of sperm and eggs) To know and understand about that reproduction and birth are part of the human life cycle To understand the concept of consent
+YEAR TERM CURRICULUM CONTENT 4 Know about what constitutes a positive, healthy relationship and about the skills to maintain positive relationships To develop understanding of different types of relationship including marriage Consider their developing responsibilities in relationships Know and understand about the many relationships in which they are all involved Identify the types of relationship they have with those who are important to them (eg: family, friends, neighbours etc) To know that people will recover from a relationship breakdown To learn the importance of respecting the other person's wishes To understand relationships can fail through no one's fault To understand importance of talking about your feelings and not being embarrassed to seek help 5 Be able to explain what pregnancy means and how long it lasts To be able to identify parts of the reproductive system in males and females and describe their functions To understand that all babies, human and animals have mothers and fathers To recognise that not all families are the same.
+Recognise what marriage / civil partnership means (i.e. A legally binding commitment freely entered into by two adults, of the legal age to marry, who love one another and want to spend their lives together) Identify why a couple might choose to marry or have a civil partnership and that this decision might be based on the couple's personal beliefs or values, (including cultural, religious, financial values) Recognise that no one should feel 'forced' to marry 6 Be able to explain what pregnancy means, how long it lasts and where it occurs To be able to identify parts of the reproductive system in males and females and describe their functions Correctly name male and female body parts associated with conception To understand that all babies, human and animals have mothers and fathers Identify how the parts of the reproductive system relate to how a baby is made (production of sperm and eggs) To know and understand about the process of reproduction and birth as part of the human life cycle To understand the concept of consent